Misfits (band)

-This lineup released an album of cover songs titled Project 1950 and toured for several years.
-In 2005, Marky was replaced by Robo, who had played with Black Flag in the early 1980s and had also previously been Misfits' drummer from 1982 to 1983.
+This lineup released an album of cover songs in 2003, titled Project 1950, and toured for several years.
+In 2005, Marky was replaced by Robo, who had previously drummed for the Misfits (1982–1983) and Black Flag.
 This lineup released a single titled "Land of the Dead" in 2009.
-The Misfits' lineup of Only, Cadena, and drummer Eric "Chupacabra" Arce released a new album titled The Devil's Rain in October 2011.
-In 2015, it was announced that Cadena would be taking a break from music after receiving a cancer diagnosis, and was replaced by Only's son Jerry Caiafa II, presented as Jerry Other.
-That same year Soulfly's Marc Rizzo joined the band, also playing guitar.
-He filled in for Cadena, before Caiafa would become the sole guitarist for the band.
+The Misfits' lineup of Only, Cadena, and drummer Eric "Chupacabra" Arce released a new album, The Devil's Rain, in October 2011.
+In 2015, Cadena announced he would be taking a break from music after receiving a cancer diagnosis and was replaced by Only's son, Jerry Caiafa III (stage name Jerry Other).
+That same year, Soulfly's Marc Rizzo joined the band on guitar, temporarily filling in for Cadena before Caiafa became the sole guitarist.

 In September 2016, for the first time in 33 years, Danzig, Only, and Doyle reunited for two headlining shows as the Original Misfits at that year's edition of Riot Fest, along with drummer Dave Lombardo and second guitarist Acey Slade.
-The Original Misfits lineup continued performing sporadically through the present.
+The Original Misfits lineup has continued performing sporadically.